 In future language design and evolution activities, the following items should be considered:

-Obscure language features for which there are commonly used alternatives should be considered for removal from the language standard.
+Removing obscure language features for which there are commonly used alternatives .

-Obscure language features that have routinely been found to be the root cause of safety or security vulnerabilities, or that are routinely disallowed in software guidance documents should be considered for removal from the language standard.
+Removing obscure language features that have routinely been found to be the root cause of safety or security vulnerabilities, or that are routinely disallowed in software guidance documents.

-Language designers should provide language mechanisms that optionally disable deprecated language features.
+Providing language mechanisms that optionally disable deprecated language features.

 6.59 Concurrency – Activation [CGA]